Geolindrag/Tshock-SitemAtHome/README.md

 # Tshock-SitemAtHome
+# CURRENTLY THIS IS ONLY SUPPORTED BY TShock v5.1.3.0 , NEW BINARIES/FRAMEWORK UPDATE WILL BE DONE IN A FEW DAYS
 A Tshock Plugin that mimics the /Sitem function from the Dark Gaming Terraria server

 It allows you to create weapons with custom properties , These are not persistent thru savin